 The diuretic effect of alcohol may lead to headaches.

-The liver breaks down alcohol into acetaldeyde, which is much more toxic.
-Antioxidants and liver enzyme pathways try to break this down to harmless products.
-There is genetic variation in this pathway and about 25 percent of people are resistant to hangovers.
+The liver breaks down alcohol into acetaldehyde, which is much more toxic.
+Antioxidants and liver enzyme pathways try to break this down into harmless products.
+There is genetic variation in this pathway, and about 25 percent of people are resistant to hangovers.

-These ingredients found in liquors, such as tannins, aggravate hangovers and are found mainly in darker liquors like whiskey and brandy.
+These ingredients found in liquors, such as tannins, aggravate hangovers and mainly in darker liquors like whiskey and brandy.
 Vodka is nearly free of them.

 Multiple immune products are released by alcohol, which may cause achiness.

 Since drinking alcohol can deplete vitamins C, thiamine (vitamin B1), E, and selenium, boosting their levels in the days leading up to the celebration may be beneficial.

 A chemical that neutralizes acetaldehyde, s-allyl-cysteine, is found in garlic.